-The following example shows how to write the program to perform the engineering unit conversion.
+The following example shows how to write the program to perform the engineering unit conversion from input data formats 0-4095.
 This example assumes the raw input data read at V2000 is in BCD format.

 NOTE: This example uses SP1, which is always on, but any permissive contact such as, X, C, etc., can be used.